furkandemir35/Covid-19-Test-performance/README.md

 # Covid-19-Test-performance

 # LIBRARIES
-import numpy as np
+numpy
-import pandas as pd
+pandas
-import seaborn as sns
+seaborn
-import matplotlib.pyplot as plt import cx_Oracle
+matplotlib.pyplot as plt
-from sklearn import preprocessing import scipy as sp from sklearn.cluster import KMeans
+sklearn
+statsmodel

 # Motivation:
 I would like the bring a new perspective to how the countries are managing the covid-19 pandemic.